IPBES-Data/indiGO/README.md

 ## How to Use

-You can find a demostration of the package usage [here](https://hetzerj.github.io/IA_quarto/).
+A demonstration of how to use the package is available [here](https://hetzerj.github.io/IA_quarto/).